 - 1. Obtained the appropriate University Foundation Certificate; - 2.
-Passed Fiji Year 13 Examination with an aggregate of at least 200 marks in 4 subjects with a minimum of 50% in English; or - 3.
-Passed any examination deemed by the University to be equivalent to the University Foundation Education certificate.
+A pass in Fiji Year 13 Examination with an aggregate of at least 200 marks in 4 subjects with a minimum of 50% in English; or - 3.
+A pass in any examination deemed by the University to be equivalent to the University Foundation Education certificate.

 Course Title Credit Points

 ACC101 Accounting I 15

-MTH101 Mathematics for Commerce/ ECO103 Economic Statistics 15
+MTH101 Mathematics for Commerce/ 15

+ECO103 Economic Statistics

 LLC101 English for Academic Purposes 15

-ECO102 Microeconomics I / ECO101 Macroeconomics I 15
+ECO102 Microeconomics I / 15

+ECO101 Macroeconomics I